xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 If that isn't enough, you can alway override `pre_<phase>()` and `post_<phase>()` functions.
-If you choose to define your own `do_<phase>()` functions that would conflict with the ones provided by the build style, functions defined your template take precedence.
+If you choose to define your own `do_<phase>()` functions that would conflict with the ones provided by the build style, functions defined in your template take precedence.

 These build styles do much more than `cmake ..`.
 They handle the aforementioned `/usr` prefix and they even handle cross compilation.
 Then there are some Void specific things that you thanks to build styles don't even have to know nor care about, because the build styles handle it for you.

-Build styles also add necessary dependencies for them to function.
+Build styles also add necessary dependencies for them to function[^buildstyledeps].
 This means that we can remove `cmake` from `hostmakedepends`.

 ### How to cross compile?
 Instead of